Faith Ringgold: Performance art

 As many of Ringgold's mask sculptures could also be worn as costumes, her transition from mask-making to performance art was a self-described "natural progression".
 Though art performance pieces were abundant in the 1960s and 1970s, Ringgold was instead inspired by the African tradition of combining storytelling, dance, music, costumes, and masks into one production.
 Her first piece involving these masks was The Wake and Resurrection of the Bicentennial Negro.
 The work was a response to the American Bicentennial celebrations of 1976; a narrative of the dynamics of racism and the oppression of drug addiction.
 She voiced the opinion of many other African Americans—there was "no reason to celebrate two hundred years of American Independence ... for almost half of that time we had been in slavery".
 The piece was performed in mime with music and lasted thirty minutes, and incorporated many of her past paintings, sculptures, and installations.
 She later moved on to produce many other performance pieces including a solo autobiographical performance piece called Being My Own Woman: An Autobiographical Masked Performance Piece, a masked story performance set during the Harlem Renaissance called The Bitter Nest (1985), and a piece to celebrate her weight loss called Change: Faith Ringgold's Over 100 Pound Weight Loss Performance Story Quilt (1986).
 Each of these pieces were multidisciplinary, involving masks, costumes, quilts, paintings, storytelling, song, and dance.
 Many of these performances were also interactive, as Ringgold encouraged her audience to sing and dance with her.
 She described in her autobiography, We Flew Over the Bridge, that her performance pieces were not meant to shock, confuse or anger, but rather "simply another way to tell my story".

+Posters

+Throughout her career Ringgold created many posters and prints.
+In the aftermath of the deadly 1971 Attica prison riots in upstate New York, Ringgold created her iconic lithograph United States of Attica (1972).